-The proposed amendments will replace these requirements with a risk-based, commonsense approach.
+The amendments replace these requirements with a risk-based, common-sense approach.
 It will allow operators to take into consideration what is reasonable in the individual circumstances.
 CCNSW will publish Reasonable Notification Guidelines that will apply to things like transferring the interment right in complex cases, approving repairs to monuments, and revoking unused rights.